Majid Khodabandelou

 Majid Khodabandelou (born January 26, 1986) is a former professional association football player who played almost 200 matches in the top three tiers of the Iranian football league system.
 He played for seven different clubs in a career that spanned 14 years.

 Club career

 He began his career in the youth academy at Paykan, starting there in 1999.

 Paykan (2006-2007)

 In 2006, he was promoted to the senior team for Paykan, but only made three appearances for the club before being transferred to Mes Kerman.

 Mes Kerman (2007-2009)

-He transferred to Mes Kerman on the 1st of July, 2007, and scored his first professional goal in a match against Sepahan that December.
+He transferred to Mes Kerman on 1 July 2007, and scored his first professional goal in a match against Sepahan that December.
 He would go on to score four more goals with Mes Kerman, before being transferred back to Paykan.

 Paykan (2009-2011)

 Exactly two years after being transferred to Mes Kerman, Khodabandelou transferred back to Paykan.
 In his second stint with the club, he would score seven goals in 61 appearances.